tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/1-read.md

 anchor: read-dcpattribute
 fields:
   dcp_datasource_id: Id of parent datasource
-  archived: Whether DCPAttribute has been archived
+  archived: Whether Attribute has been archived
   description: Description of the attribute
   format: When datatype is date, format is date format
   datatype: Datatype of Attribute.
 Can be "string", "bool", "long", "double", "datetime"